Alsager Highfields Primary School is an ‘Operation Encompass School’

 How does it work?

 Schools and colleges will have identified two key adults.
-In our school this is Mrs Henshall and Mrs Woollam.
+In our school this is Mrs Dyde and Mrs Woollam.

 Each morning a locally-based Police Officer from the Integrated Referral Unit (IRU) will review all violent or abusive incidents that would indicate domestic abuse.
 In incidents where children are living at home and aged between 4 and 18 years old, the school that the child or young person attends will be contacted by email and information will be passed to a designated 'Key Adult' in the school.